kovach/web2/docs/live.md

 We choose to provide both behaviors.
 The squiggly `~>` arrow above is our notation for the dynamically updated variant.
-Each *view rule* maintains an index of prior matches, and if any match's assumptions are invalidated, its implication is likewise invalidated. *Event rules* written with `=>` do not update their prior results.
+Each *view rule* maintains an index of prior matches, and if any match's assumptions are invalidated, its implication is likewise invalidated.
+We call these matches *proofs*. *Event rules* written with `=>` do not update their prior results.

 The final rule above implements the `background-color` relation for this program, coloring a button only when it is `on`.
 By default, DOM elements have